Tuanku Syed Faizuddin Putra Jamalullail

-Tuanku Syed Faizuddin Putra ibni Tuanku Syed Sirajuddin Jamalullail (born 30 December 1967 in Alor Setar, Kedah, Malaysia) is the Raja Muda (Crown Prince) of the Malaysian state of Perlis.
-He is the only son and eldest child of the current Raja of Perlis, Tuanku Syed Sirajuddin.
+Tuanku Syed Faizuddin Putra ibni Tuanku Syed Sirajuddin Jamalullail (Jawi: توانكو سيد فائز الدين ڤوترا ابن توانكو سيد سراج الدين جمل الليل; born 30 December 1967 in Alor Setar, Kedah, Malaysia) is the Raja Muda (Crown Prince) of Perlis and heir apparent to the Perlis throne.
+He is the only son of the Raja of Perlis, Tuanku Syed Sirajuddin.

 Biography

-Tuanku Syed Faizuddin Putra was born on 30 December 1967 at Sultanah Bahiyah Hospital in Alor Setar, Kedah.
-He is the eldest son of Tuanku Syed Sirajuddin Jamalullail and Tuanku Tengku Fauziah Tengku Abdul Rashid.
+Tuanku Syed Faizuddin Putra was born on 30 December 1967 at Hospital Besar Alor Setar in Alor Setar, Kedah.
+He is the eldest child and only son of Tuanku Syed Sirajuddin Jamalullail and Tuanku Tengku Fauziah Tengku Abdul Rashid.

-He attended SRK Putra (Primary, Standards 1–6) and SMK Derma (Secondary, Forms 1–3) in Kangar before moving to Penang Free School in Georgetown, Penang (Secondary, Form 4) and later he attended Carey Grammar School in Melbourne, Australia (Secondary, Forms 5–6).
+He attended SRK Putra (Primary, Standards 1–6) and SMK Derma (Secondary, Forms 1–3) in Kangar before moving to Penang Free School in George Town, Penang (Secondary, Form 4) and later he attended Carey Grammar School in Melbourne, Australia (Secondary, Forms 5–6).

-He obtained his Bachelor of Economics B.Ec. from La Trobe University in Bundoora, Melbourne, Australia in 1989.
+He obtained his Bachelor of Economics from La Trobe University in Bundoora, Melbourne in 1989.

-In 1990, Tuanku Syed Faizuddin Putra joined Malaysia Airlines in Kuala Lumpur as a Management Trainee and being given exposures at the General Management department, Flight Control Centre (FCC), MAS Hotels and Boutiques (MHB) as well as Passenger Sales Department.

-From 1992 to 1995, he was International Sales and Marketing Executive for Australasia, Europe, Middle-East (AEME) and Indian Sub-Continent before moving to the International Sales and Marketing Executive for Asia and Africa Region.
+In 1990, Tuanku Syed Faizuddin Putra joined Malaysia Airlines in Kuala Lumpur as a Management Trainee and was given exposures at the General Management department, Flight Control Centre, MAS Hotels and Boutiques as well as Passenger Sales Department.
+From 1992 to 1995, he was International Sales and Marketing Executive for Australasia, Europe, Middle-East and Indian Sub-Continent before moving to the International Sales and Marketing Executive for Asia and Africa Region.
 Both positions being based at the head office in Jalan Sultan Ismail MAS Building.

 He became Area Manager for Spain, Portugal and Northern Africa based in Madrid from 1995 to 1997 and later Area Manager for Switzerland, Austria and Central Europe based in Zurich from 1997 to 2002.
-He was installed as the Raja Muda (Crown Prince) of Perlis at Istana Arau on 12 October 2000.
-During his father's tenure as the 12th Yang di-Pertuan Agong from December 2001 to December 2006, he served as the Regent of Perlis.
+He was installed as the Raja Muda (Crown Prince) of Perlis at the Istana Arau on 12 October 2000.
+He served as the Regent of Perlis from December 2001 to December 2006 during his father's tenure as the 12th Yang di-Pertuan Agong.

 Tuanku Syed Faizuddin Putra has taken an active role in championing Malay and Muslim issues.
-He is the President of the Perlis Islamic Religious and Malay Customs Council (MAIPs).
+He is the President of the Perlis Islamic Religious and Malay Customs Council.

-Tuanku Syed Faizuddin Putra is also the Chancellor of Universiti Malaysia Perlis (UniMAP), Commander of 504th Regiment of The Malaysian Territorial Army / (Askar Wataniah - Reservist) (holding the rank of Brigadier General) and the Chairman of the Perlis Tuanku Syed Putra Foundation (YTSP).
-He is also the President of Putra Golf Club (KGP) in Perlis.
-On 14 April 2015, he was proclaimed as the first Chancellor of Kolej Universiti Islam Perlis (KUIPs).
+Tuanku Syed Faizuddin Putra is also the Chancellor of Universiti Malaysia Perlis, Commander of 504th Regiment of The Malaysian Territorial Army / (Askar Wataniah - Reservist) (holding the rank of Brigadier General) and the Chairman of the Perlis Tuanku Syed Putra Foundation.
+He is also the President of Putra Golf Club in Perlis.
+On 14 April 2015, he was proclaimed as the first Chancellor of Kolej Universiti Islam Perlis.